-This community is an inspiration to our organization and we feel so blessed that God brought us to work alongside the 3- man committee managing a school and feeding program for their neighbors.
+This community is an inspiration to our organization.
+We feel so blessed that God brought us to work alongside this 3- man committee managing a school and feeding program for their neighbors.

 Here is the short version of their story: